 In a real democracy, this crime alone would have set off a civil war until every elite conspirator had been dragged into the light of day and publicly condemned.
 The American leadership lied, executed who knows how many honest witnesses, and protected the bastards responsible, to avert this catastrophe.

 According to current weapon thought, new production efficiencies will deprive enormous civilian labor pools of employment and legitimate income, as those necessities are misunderstood today.
-Rather than install Learner Networks to generate new livelihoods for these people, reactionaries are organizing massive trivial-crime and prison-building programs.
+Rather than install Learner Networks to generate new livelihoods for these people, reactionaries are organizing massive trivial-criminalization and prison-building programs.
 There are way too many prisoners in the USA alone (one percent of the population and still growing).
 Too many more people are required to hunt, process and guard them.
 Stalin would have been proud of the triumph of his ideological successors.
 These stupid substitutes for gainful employment typify weapon management.

 No army, criminal syndicate or police force, no matter how brutal and well equipped, can enforce obedience that exceeds local majorities’ willingness to impose it upon themselves.
 Without a corresponding Learner transformation, revaluing the common currency of public responsibility is an exercise in futility.
 It is a waste of time—be it at gunpoint or using non-lethal weapons and mass propaganda.
 Getting the police to suppress legitimate dissent through sheer personnel and firepower supplements (by stepping up trivial arrests and illegal surveillance) just refines the state of corruption and induces more victims among the innocent.